About Jonathan Larson

 By the year 2000, Rent had been performed on five continents, spreading its message of tolerance and hope.

 The ninth-longest running Broadway show in history, the original Broadway production of Rent closed on September 7, 2008.
-In summer 2011, Rent returned to New York in an off-Broadway revival, and continues to be produced at regional theaters around the world.
+Rent has already had a major off-Broadway revival which concluded in 2012.
+The show continues to be produced at regional theaters around the world.

 - adapted from an article written by Amy Asch for American National Biography